moka-guys/get_DNAnexus_URLs/README.md

 This code is written to generate .csv containing URLs for index and BAM files located on DNAnexus for use in the IGV browser.

-The code is to be run every day to refresh the .csv file with udated information.
+The code is to be run every day to refresh the .csv file with updated information.

 The URLs are generated for files created within the requested time frame.